wilferraciolli/ng-libraries/README.md

 ```

-To run story book simply type the library name and the storybook command eg
+To run story book simply type the library name and the storybook command eg (make sure you are on the root folder `wt-libraries`)
 ```bash
   ng run showcase-app:storybook
  ```